janko/flickrie/README.md

 photo.location.country.name # => "United States"
 ```

-If you already have an existing photo, you can also get info like this:
+If you already have an existing photo (providing it holds its ID), you can also get info like this:

 ```ruby
 photo.description # => nil